SanderMertens/dDDS/README.md

 All of the above has been realized with just 31 lines of code (see `dDDS.cx`).

 ## Limitations
+### Missing IDL types
 The prototype doesn't yet map the full IDL typesystem.
 What's missing is:
  * Unions
  * Typedefs
 These types are not natively supported in Corto, thus a mapping would have to be created.

+### Unsupported types when reading / writing
+The current API assumes that the layout of the samples is equal in DDS and Corto.
+This is true for 80% of the cases, however, sequences are different.
+Therefore when a user would attempt to read/write a type containing a sequence, the API will most likely crash.

+### QoS settings
+The API uses default QoS settings at the moment.
+A user cannot yet specify his own settings.

+### Import types from running DDS system
+At this point, the API cannot yet import types from a running DDS system.

+### Metadescriptor limitations
 Due to limitations in the metadescriptor format, the following type can be created in the API but not in XML:
 ```
 struct Foo